kav-star/student_dropout/README.md

 # 📊 Student Dropout Analysis for School Education – Smart Education

-A data-driven software solution developed to analyze student dropout patterns across government schools in Karnataka.
+A data-driven software solution developed to analyse student dropout patterns across government schools in Karnataka.
 This project supports the Right to Education initiative by enabling focused policy interventions based on insights from dropout data.

 ## 🏫 Project Overview